Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 18:13 And Starlette comes from this GitHub organization called Encode, E-N-C-O-D.

-18:34 And there's Starlet, there's also Django REST framework, but there's HTTPS, which we talked about last time.
+18:35 But there's HTTPX, which we talked about last time.

-18:44 Is there's a project just simply called ORM, right?
+18:43 There's a project just simply called ORM.

-19:00 And they also have a thing called databases, which adds async support for talking to all these different databases, Postgres and whatnot.
+18:59 And they also have a thing called databases, which adds async support for talking to all these different databases.

 19:21 And that gives you a bunch of benefits, right?